SEVEN STEPS TO THE REST OF GOD

 Notice that the holy city, the new Jerusalem, is the “tabernacle of God,” and also the “bride, the Lamb’s wife”:

-And there came unto me one of the seven angels which had the seven vials full of the seven last plagues, and talked with me, saying, Come hither, I will shew thee the bride, the Lamb’s wife.
+Then one of the seven angels who had the seven bowls filled with the seven last plagues came to me and talked with me, saying, “Come, I will show you the bride, the Lamb’s wife.”
 (Revelation 21:9)

 The promised-land rest of God is God in Christ in the saints.
 This is the Kingdom of God.
 This is the goal of our redemption.